razvantomegea/angularfire-material-dashboard/README.md

 [Electron Packager](https://electronjs.org/docs/tutorial/application-packaging).
 The build artifacts will be stored in the `dist/platforms/` directory.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## References

 ## Donate
 Did you find this project useful and interesting?
 I worked hard on it...
 [Paypal Me](https://paypal.me/razvantomegea)